SUSAN A. “SUE” PETRISIN

 KIWANIS CLUB OF EAST LANSING, MICHIGAN

-Susan A. “Sue” Petrisin of Lansing, Michigan, was elected as president-elect of Kiwanis International in July 2014, the first woman in Kiwanis International’s history to serve in this role.
-She assumes the role of president in October, 2015.
+Susan A. “Sue” Petrisin of Lansing, Michigan, was elected as president of Kiwanis International in June 2015 at the 100th Annual Kiwanis International Convention in Indianapolis, Indiana.
+Sue is the first woman in Kiwanis International’s history to serve in this role.

 Sue is a 27-year member of the Kiwanis Club of East Lansing, Michigan.
 She has served in nearly every leadership capacity in her club, earning honors as distinguished president in 1995-96.
 She served as the vice chair of Kiwanis’ global campaign for children, The Eliminate Project, during its initial year, overseeing the Service Leadership programs.